RomainClaret/tensorneat/README.md

 ## TensorNEAT @ GECCO 2024
 TensorNEAT has been selected to recieve the **[GECCO 2024 Best Paper Award](https://gecco-2024.sigevo.org/Best-Paper-Awards#GECH_NE_Track)** 🏆

-Many thanks to everyone who has been supporting TensorNEAT, and we will remain committed to advancing TensorNEAT for future 'open-endedness'!
+Thanks to everyone who has supported TensorNEAT.
+We remain committed to advancing TensorNEAT for future open-endedness.

 ## Introduction
-TensorNEAT is a JAX-based libaray for NeuroEvolution of Augmenting Topologies (NEAT) algorithms, focused on harnessing GPU acceleration to enhance the efficiency of evolving neural network structures for complex tasks.
-Its core mechanism involves the tensorization of network topologies, enabling parallel processing and significantly boosting computational speed and scalability by leveraging modern hardware accelerators.
+TensorNEAT is a JAX-based library for NeuroEvolution of Augmenting Topologies (NEAT) algorithms, focused on using GPU acceleration to improve the efficiency of evolving neural network structures.
+It tensorizes network topologies for parallel processing, boosting speed and scalability with modern hardware accelerators.
 TensorNEAT is compatible with the [EvoX](https://github.com/EMI-Group/evox/) framework.

 ## Key Features
 - JAX-based network for neuroevolution: